fwtrailsapp/fakeapi/APISPEC.md

 ## GET /trails/api/1/activity

 Returns all of the activities for the current user.
+Does not include paths because that's a lot of data.
+Use /activity/{id} to get the path.

 ### Response